jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

   (c) regulating the collection, receipt, custody, issue, expenditure, control, and management of public money or trust money:
   (d) regulating the accounting and financial management and control procedures relating to contracts of the Crown:
   (e) regulating the custody and control by the Crown of public securities and securities representing the investment of public money; and providing for the appointment of custodians of such securities and prescribing their functions, duties, and powers:
-  (f) regulating the issue, registration, transfer, control, and redemption of government stock or any other public securities issued within New Zealand:
+  (f) regulating the issue, registration, transfer, control, and redemption of Government stock or any other public securities issued within New Zealand:
   (g) regulating the employment of Crown Solicitors (not being members of the Public Service) for the conduct of the legal business of the Crown; and providing for the payment to such Crown Solicitors of such fees, allowances, and expenses as may be fixed or determined by or in accordance with the regulations:
   (h) prescribing the fees, allowances, and expenses payable by the Crown to witnesses and interpreters in judicial proceedings; and empowering any specified person or persons to increase the fees in special cases:
   (i) prescribing offences in respect of the contravention of, or non-compliance with, any regulations made under this Act or any requirement or direction made or given pursuant to any such regulations; and prescribing penalties not exceeding $2,000 in respect of any offences prescribed under this paragraph:
   (j) providing for such other matters as are contemplated by or necessary for giving full effect to this Act and for the due administration thereof.
-(2) Any Order in Council made under paragraph (g) of subsection (1) of this section, and any provision of any such order, may, to the extent that that order or that provision prescribes the fees, allowances, and expenses payable to Crown Solicitors, be expressed to apply in respect of work done by Crown Solicitors on and after any date, whether before or after the date of the making of the order or the date of the commencement of this Act.
+(2) Any Order in Council made under paragraph (g) of subsection (1), and any provision of any such order, may, to the extent that that order or that provision prescribes the fees, allowances, and expenses payable to Crown Solicitors, be expressed to apply in respect of work done by Crown Solicitors on and after any date, whether before or after the date of the making of the order or the date of the commencement of this Act.
 (3) Without limiting any other provision of this Act, the Minister may give notice in the Gazette of the exercise of any of the Minister's powers under this Act, or of any direction, determination, requirement, or instruction given or made by the Minister under this Act.
 Any notice given under this subsection may at any time be varied or revoked by a subsequent notice.
 (4) Any regulations made under this section must be consistent, in the opinion of the Minister, with generally accepted accounting practice, and any reporting standard imposed by or under any other Act, to the extent that those matters are relevant to those regulations.

 ### 82 Consultation and approval requirements for regulations or instructions relating to reporting standards
 (1) This section applies to—
   (a) any regulations that are proposed to be made under section 81(1)(ba) or any instructions that are proposed to be issued by the Minister to departments or organisations named or described in Schedule 4, under section 80A, for the purposes of section 81(1)(ba); and
-  (b) any regulations that are proposed to be made under section 81(1)(ac) or (ba) in relation to Offices of Parliament or any instructions that are proposed to be issued by the Minister to Offices of Parliament, under section 80A, for the purposes of section 81(l)(ac) or (ba).
+  (b) any regulations that are proposed to be made under section 81(1)(ac) or (ba) in relation to Offices of Parliament or any instructions that are proposed to be issued by the Minister to Offices of Parliament, under section 80A, for the purposes of section 81(1)(ac) or (ba).
 (2) The Minister must prepare and submit to the Speaker a draft of any regulations or instructions to which this section applies.
 (3) The Speaker must present the draft regulations or instructions to the House of Representatives as soon as is reasonably practicable.
 (4) In the case of regulations or instructions to which subsection (1)(a) applies, the Minister, after considering any comments of the Speaker or any committee of the House of Representatives that considered the draft regulations or instructions, may amend them as the Minister thinks fit.